NatashaBaudelaire/programming-fundamentals-in-java/README.md

 ## Repository Guidelines

-- Include only content relevant to covered topics.
+- Include only Java-related content relevant to the topics
-- Ensure code is clean, efficient, and well-documented.
+- Maintain clean, efficient, and well-documented code
-- Use consistent naming conventions for folders and files.
+- Use consistent naming conventions for files and directories
-- Write clear and descriptive commit messages.
+- Write clear and descriptive commit messages
-- Do not commit sensitive information (e.g., passwords, API keys).
+- Do not commit sensitive information (e.g., passwords, API keys)
-- Add usage instructions or test cases when applicable.
+- Add usage instructions or test cases where necessary

 ---

 ## Contribution Process

 1. Fork this repository.
-2. Create a branch for your changes (`git checkout -b feature-name`).
+2. Create a new branch (`git checkout -b feature-name`)
 3. Make your changes, ensuring:
    - Code compiles (`javac`).
    - Style guide is followed.
-4. Commit with clear messages.
+4. Commit with a meaningful message.
 5. Push your branch to your fork (`git push origin feature-name`).
-6. Submit a pull request for review, linking related issues if applicable.
+6. Submit a pull request for review, linking any related issues if applicable

 ---

 ## Contact

-For questions, suggestions, or feedback, please open an issue on the repository or contact directly via GitHub.
+For questions, suggestions, or feedback, please open an issue on the repository or contact us directly via GitHub.